Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Interpretability Analysis

-\textbf{Hallucinations emerge alongside a concurrent decline in entity attention and performance, and this coupling effect intensifies in the absence of known knowledge.} Figure~\ref{fig:qa_unknown_percentage_interpretability_lines} presents the interpretability analysis corresponding to Figure~\ref{fig:qa_unknown_percentage}.
+\textbf{Hallucinations correlate with declines in entity attention.} Figure~\ref{fig:qa_unknown_percentage_interpretability_lines} presents the interpretability analysis corresponding to Figure~\ref{fig:qa_unknown_percentage}.
 As the proportion of unknown instances within a knowledge type increases, the model’s attention to key entities gradually declines, accompanied by more severe hallucinations.
-The decline in entity attention under \textit{RemoveKnown} is faster and leads to a more abrupt performance drop than under \textit{KeepKnown}, indicating that the absence of known information within a knowledge type accelerates attention decay, which is strongly correlated with performance degradation.
+Compared to \textit{KeepKnown}, \textit{RemoveKnown} exhibits a sharper attention decline and performance drop, indicating that the absence of known information accelerates attention decay and exacerbates performance degradation.
+Figure~\ref{fig:reasoning_interpretability_bar} shows the interpretability analysis for the reasoning tasks corresponding to Figure~\ref{fig:reasoning_big_table}, where attention patterns are also correlated with hallucinations.